Graduate Diploma of Construction Management

 Course rules

-To complete the Graduate Diploma of Construction Management, students must attain 8 credit points, which must include the following:
+To complete the Graduate Diploma of Construction Management students must pass 8 credit points and meet the following course rules to be eligible to graduate:

-• STP710 Career Tools for Employability (0-credit point unit) as a co-requisite for SRM776 Introduction to Construction Management.
+• STP710 Career Tools for Employability (0-credit-point compulsory unit)

 Course structure